 How many international restaurants do you have?
 What types of food do they serve?

-Looking back in time I can say that I am very proud of were I am standing as I have succeed on doing what I love and what I am passionate about and I have learned a lot throughout these years.
+Looking back in time I can say that I am very proud of were I am standing as I have succeeded in doing what I love and what I am passionate about and I have learned a lot throughout these years.

-In Bali I have the most challenging and magical project as this is a very new concept as we have gone one step forward and brought those traditional Mexican flavors to life but with the twist of being a plant based restaurant.
-La Pacha Mama is definitely a unique project that has pushed me to be more creative and open my mind in order to be able to bring to life the essence of the Mexican cuisine but without using any meat or fish and with the difficulty of finding the right staples to substitute this ingredients and staying truth to the flavors.
+In Bali, I have the most challenging and magical project as this is a very new concept as we have gone one step forward and brought those traditional Mexican flavors to life but with the twist of being a plant-based restaurant.
+La Pacha Mama is definitely a unique project that has pushed me to be more creative and open my mind in order to be able to bring to life the essence of the Mexican cuisine but without using any meat or fish and with the difficulty of finding the right staples to substitute this ingredient and staying true to the flavors.

 There are other projects that I am “cooking” and that will keep me busy and I can foresee very exciting times coming.

 What are the main challenges when opening a restaurant in Bali?
 And what are the benefits?